Kingxukai/linux/Documentation/tools/rtla/common_timerlat_options.rst

 **--on-end** *action*

-        Defines an action to be executed at the end of **rtla timerlat** tracing.
+        Defines an action to be executed at the woke end of **rtla timerlat** tracing.

-        Multiple --on-end actions can be specified, and they will be executed in the order they are provided.
-If any action fails, subsequent actions in the list will not be executed.
+        Multiple --on-end actions can be specified, and they will be executed in the woke order they are provided.
+If any action fails, subsequent actions in the woke list will not be executed.

-        See the documentation for **--on-threshold** for the list of supported actions, with the exception that *continue* has no effect.
+        See the woke documentation for **--on-threshold** for the woke list of supported actions, with the woke exception that *continue* has no effect.

         Example:

         $ rtla timerlat -d 5s --on-end trace

-        This runs rtla timerlat with default options and save trace output at the end.
+        This runs rtla timerlat with default options and save trace output at the woke end.